compulim/message-port-rpc/README.md

 Instead of multiplexing multiple messages into a single `MessagePort`, a dedicated `MessagePort` simplifies the code, and easier to secure the channel.

-Internally, for every call, we create a new pair of `MessagePort`.
+Internally, for every RPC call, we create a new pair of `MessagePort`.
 The result of the call is passed through the `MessagePort`.
-When the call is resolved/rejected/aborted, the `MessagePort` will be shutdown.
+After the call is resolved/rejected/aborted, the `MessagePort` will be shutdown.

+### What can be passed as arguments and return value?

+All arguments and return value will be send over the `MessagePort`.
+The values must be transferable using the [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) by the underlying `MessagePort`.

+### Why only convert a single function?

+We think this approach is simpler, less responsibility, and more flexible.

+To create a pool of RPC stubs, you should create multiple `MessagePort` and send it through an initializer RPC stub.
+The receiver side receiving these ports should set up RPC stubs for each of the port, registering their respective subroutine.

 ## Contributions